An abscess in the mouth is not the most pleasant thing to experience.

 Bleeding is to be expected as the area is normally inflamed

-The following video gives you a real life example of an abscess being drained.
+The following video gives you a real life example of how a dentist drains an abscess.

 WARNING.
 For those who find this sort of things a bit graphic, avoid watching.